shivaprasadgurram/Hashnode-articles/cldvx4li0000d09mdad0l7hpl.md

 That is the entirety of the tightly and loosely coupled concepts in software engineering.
 In addition, I've included the graphic below for visual illustration.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675875838027/f954c8a8-627f-4b60-a59d-202038f39937.png align="center")

+In general, the low coupling is considered to be a desirable property in software systems, as it makes the system easier to maintain and modify.
+High coupling can make systems difficult to change and test and can lead to more frequent failures and errors.

 Please connect with me if you enjoyed this article.